How Many Volts In Amps

 Where:

 This equation shows that power is directly proportional to both voltage and current.
-A higher voltage or a higher current results in a higher power consumption.
+Plus, a higher voltage or a higher current results in a higher power consumption.
 This is why high-power appliances, such as electric heaters or ovens, require higher amperage circuits.

 Direct Current (DC) vs. Alternating Current (AC)